Stanton T. Friedman: Criticisms and controversies

 Friedman was outspoken in his articulation of positions and in his criticism of UFO debunkers, often stating he was not an "apologist ufologist".
 His positions are regarded as controversial in mainstream science and media, but Friedman claimed to have received little opposition at his many lectures, most of which were at colleges and universities, many to engineering societies and other groups of physicists (p.
 24).
 He had a number of debates in the mainstream media, including one with UFO skeptic Michael Shermer on CNN.

 Friedman was criticized both by skeptics and other Roswell researchers for taking the position that there are no substantive grounds for dismissing the authenticity of some Majestic 12 documents although Friedman was the first to provide evidence that some of the documents are clearly hoaxes.
 For example, he showed that a supposed memo from Admiral Roscoe Hillenkoetter to President Truman, dated February 17, 1948, was actually the emulation of a letter from Marshall to Roosevelt that was featured in the book The American MAGIC.
-Friedman researched the MJ-12 documents since first becoming aware of them from Wiliam Moore and Jaime Shandera in 1984.
+Friedman researched the MJ-12 documents since first becoming aware of them from William Moore and Jaime Shandera in 1984.
 He addressed criticisms of the original documents in both sources.
 As an example, Philip J. Klass claimed lexicographic inconsistencies based on the use of Pica typeface in the Cutler-Twining memo and offered $100, in a challenge to Friedman, for each legitimate example of the use of the same style and size Pica type as used in the memo.
 Friedman provided 14 examples and was paid $1000 by Klass.

 Personal life

 Friedman was Ashkenazi Jewish.
 He was married twice.
-His first wife was Susie Virginia Porter (1919–2002), with whom he adopted three children, but they divorced in April 1974.
-He had one daughter with his second wife, Stella Marilyn Kimball (1935–2024).
+His first wife was Susie Virginia Porter, with whom he adopted three children, but they divorced in April 1974.
+He had one daughter with his second wife, Stella Marilyn Kimball.
 Friedman relocated to Marilyn's native Fredericton, New Brunswick in the early 1980s.
 Friedman donated his records to the Provincial Archives of New Brunswick in the months leading up to his death.

 On May 13, 2019, Friedman died of a heart attack at the Toronto Pearson Airport while traveling home from a speaking engagement in Columbus, Ohio.